scalikejdbc/scalikejdbc.github.io/source/documentation/faq.html.md

 https://github.com/scalikejdbc/scalikejdbc-async

 ScalikeJDBC-Async is still in the alpha stage.
-If you don’t have motivation to investigate or fix issues by yourself, we recommend you waiting until stable version release someday.
+If you don't have the motivation to investigate or fix issues yourself, we recommend waiting until the stable version is released someday.

 <hr/>
 ### ORM feature?